evan113/evan113/README.md

 ### Hi there 👋, my name is Evan A. Valdes
 ### Social, Political, and Cross-Cultural Psychology Research

-I'm a Social Psychology Ph.D. candidate and graduate assistant at [Massey University's School of Psychology](https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=140822) in Auckland New Zealand.
+I'm a Social Psychology Ph.D. candidate and assistant lecturer at [Massey University's School of Psychology](https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=140822) in Auckland New Zealand.
 My research interests include the topics of social, political, cross-cultural psychology, and intergroup relations.
 I'm originally from Boston Massachusetts.

 Skills: R / Rstudio / Python / SPSS / AMOS